Evaluating Performance Surveys

 3 useful tips for workers to complete the survey without problems

-Providing options for employees to express themselves through open questions and unstructured responses.
+- Provide options to express opinion through open questions and unstructured responses.